- Taxed portion

 - Hold 12+ months — today's rules: the 50% discount means only ~$24,500 of the gain is taxed, so you keep substantially more.

 - Hold 12+ months — proposed rules (from 1 July 2027): indexing the $1,000 cost base by ~2.5% over 4 years lifts it to only about $1,104, so almost the entire ~$49,000 gain is still taxed (at no less than 30%).
 Holding buys you very little.
-Enter your own numbers in the calculator above to see your figures.

 Frequently asked questions